aws/chalice/docs/source/api.rst

    .. method:: on_cw_event(pattern, name=None)

-      Create a lambda function and configure it to be invoked whenever an event that matches the given pattern flows through Cloud Watch Events or Event Bridge.
+      Create a lambda function and configure it to be invoked whenever an event that matches the given pattern flows through CloudWatch Events or Event Bridge.

       :param pattern: The event pattern to use to filter subscribed events.
-        See the Cloud Watch Events docs for examples https://amzn.to/2OlqZso
+        See the CloudWatch Events docs for examples https://amzn.to/2OlqZso

       :param name: The name of the function to create.
 This name is combined with the chalice app name as well as the stage name to create the